-The preparation of financial statements in conformity with Ind AS requires judgements, estimates and assumptions to be made that affect the reported amount of assets and liabilities, disclosure of contingent liabilities on the date of the financial statements and the reported amount of revenues and expenses during the reporting period.
+The preparation of standalone financial statements in conformity with Ind AS requires judgements, estimates and assumptions to be made that affect the reported amount of assets and liabilities, disclosure of contingent liabilities on the date of the standalone financial statements and the reported amount of revenues and expenses during the reporting period.
 Revision to accounting estimates are recognized in the period in which the estimates are revised and future periods affected.
-For details of estimates and judgements used in preparation of financial statements refer Note 3.19.
+For details of estimates and judgements used in preparation of standalone financial statements refer Note 3.19.

 2.5.
-Presentation of Financial Statements
+Presentation of Standalone financial statements

-The Balance Sheet and the Statement of Profit and Loss are prepared and presented in the format prescribed in the Schedule III to the Companies Act, 2013 ("the Act").
+The Balance Sheet, the Statement of Profit and Loss and the Statement of Changes in Equity are prepared and presented in the format prescribed in the Schedule III to the Companies Act, 2013 ("the Act").
 The Statement of Cash Flows has been prepared and presented as per the requirements of Ind AS 7 "Statement of Cash flows".
-The disclosure requirements with respect to items in the Balance Sheet and Statement of Profit and Loss, as prescribed in the Division II of Schedule III to the Act, are presented by way of notes forming part of the financial statements along with the other notes required to be disclosed under the notified Accounting Standards and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (as amended).
+The disclosure requirements with respect to items in the Balance Sheet, Statement of Profit and Loss and the Statement of Changes in Equity, as prescribed in the Division II of Schedule III to the Act, are presented by way of notes forming part of the standalone financial statements along with the other notes required to be disclosed under the notified Indian Accounting Standards ("Ind AS") and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (as amended).